Beg for Mercy

-Beg for Mercy is the debut studio album by G-Unit.
+Beg for Mercy is the debut studio album by American rap group G-Unit, released through Interscope Records and 50 Cent's G-Unit Records.
 The album was released on November 14, 2003, nine months after 50 Cent's successful debut album Get Rich or Die Tryin'.

-For this release, G-Unit was composed of rappers 50 Cent, Lloyd Banks and Young Buck, with support from Tony Yayo, who was an original member but was in prison at the time of the album's recording and release.
-The Game was inducted into the group after recording sessions were already finished.
+For this release, G-Unit was composed of rappers 50 Cent, Lloyd Banks and Young Buck, with support from Tony Yayo, who was an original member of the group but due to his imprisonment in 2002 only appears on two songs.
+The Game was inducted into the group after recording sessions were finished.

 Background

-"I've been promoting G Unit since before I even had a record deal," says 50.
-"All the music I put on the mixtape circuit was 50 Cent and G Unit."
+Following an assassination attempt and the subsequent industry blacklisting, 50 Cent focused on releasing mixtapes throughout 2002.
+This allowed him to generate public interest in his music.
+"At the time, 50's music was inescapable in New York", wrote Complex.
+Several mixtapes were recorded and released under G-Unit, the group consisting of him and his childhood friends Lloyd Banks and Tony Yayo.
+His debut mixtape, Guess Who's Back?, reached Eminem.
+Impressed with the project, Eminem introduced 50 Cent to Dr. Dre and helped him sign a $1 million record deal.
+In 2003, 50 Cent released his debut album Get Rich or Die Tryin'.
+By the end of the year, the album sold 12 million copies worldwide and was certified six-times platinum by the Recording Industry Association of America (RIAA).
+While working on a follow-up album, 50 Cent decided to delay it and instead release G-Unit's debut album, Beg for Mercy.

+Recording

 As the album was recorded, Tony Yayo was sentenced to jail on charges of gun possession and bail jumping, and so he makes only two appearances on the entire record, on the tracks "Groupie Love", and "I Smell Pussy".
 His image, which is from a photo taken from the photo shoot for Get Rich or Die Tryin', is seen on the brick wall of the album cover as he could not be photographed due to the jail sentence.

-At the time of the album's release, rapper the Game was just placed in G-Unit, therefore he is not photographed, nor does he make an appearance on the album.
-He does however make cameos in the videos for singles "Wanna Get To Know You" & "Poppin' Them Thangs".
-He is also mentioned in the lyrics of "Poppin' Them Thangs" when Young Buck raps, "You ain't no Crip like Snoop, / You ain't no Blood like Game."

-Sales and certifications
+Release

+Beg for Mercy was released on November 14, 2003, four days earlier than planned to combat piracy.
+Due to the rush release, some stores did not receive the album in time.
+The album was released on the same day as Jay-Z's The Black Album, which was billed as his final album before retirement.
+Although they had toured together earlier that year, rumors suggested growing tensions between 50 Cent and Jay-Z. The release date change for Beg for Mercy was announced a day after that of The Black Album, which had also suffered from piracy.

+Four copies of Beg for Mercy from the first batch contained a golden ticket, redeemable for a diamond-encrusted G-Unit medallion valued at $12,500.